WIA’s HISTORY IN BIG SKY

 Comprised of nine women who lived and worked in Big Sky, the founding board of directors established WIA as a grassroots nonprofit organization to help address those concerns.

-Over the years, WIA has provided a broad range of social programs that include counseling services, education programs and scholarship opportunities for summer and winter camps.
+Over the years, WIA has provided a broad range of social programs that include counseling services, education programs, scholarship opportunities for summer and winter camps, and support groups focused on substance abuse and suicide prevention.

 WIA collaborates with our local schools, health care providers, law enforcement, local businesses, the Big Sky Resort Tax District, our local foundations and nonprofits, and Big Sky residents.